SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

 In this task you will setup the environment for the lab by opening the starter report.

-*Important: If you are continuing on from the previous lab (and you completed that lab successfully), do not complete this task; instead, continue from the next task.*
+**Important**: If you are continuing on from the previous lab (and you completed that lab successfully), do not complete this task; instead, continue from the next task.

 1. To open the Power BI Desktop, on the taskbar, click the Microsoft Power BI Desktop shortcut.